Don’t Allow Fear to Destroy Your Peace

 You may ask, “With the world in such a mess, why shouldn’t we be cynical?”
 Well, I’ll tell you why.
 Cynicism is the devil’s tool for keeping non-believers away from salvation’s door.
 “Look,” says the non-believer, “those Christians are just as miserable as we are – maybe more so with all those thou-shalt-nots to contend with.
 If we’re going to be miserable, we’ll do it on our terms.
 Thank you very much.”

 The quality that draws people to Christianity isn’t gloom and doom.
 Instead, it’s deep-down joy, even in the midst of trials and struggles.
-Joy causes the lonely and suffering to peer up from their pit of despair and ask, “Why are you so cheerful?
+Joy causes the lonely and suffering to peer up from their pit of despair and ask, “Why are you so damn cheerful?
 What do you know that we don’t?”

 Here are a couple of frightening statistics to consider: 1) seventy percent of Christian youths abandon their faith during college years and never return to it (LifeWay Research), and 2) suicide is the third-leading cause of death among ten to twenty-four-year-olds (CDC).
 In both instances, we need to ask ourselves why.
 And more importantly, what have we done to convince these young people that Christ isn’t worth following, that joy isn’t worth seeking, that life isn’t worth living?
 When they look at us, what do they see?